Unprovability in Mathematics: A First Course on Ordinal Analysis: Introduction

 Let us compare Theorem~\ref{thm:kruskal-unprovable} with a rather different independence result: Every bounded increasing sequence $(q_n)$ of rationals has a real number~$q$ as limit.
 However, it can happen that the sequence $(q_n)$ is computable while $q$ cannot be computed with prescribed precision (one will then call $(q_n)$ a Specker sequence).
 One can deduce that some relevant axiom systems (weaker than Peano arithmetic; see e.\,g.~\cite{simpson09}) cannot prove that all bounded increasing sequences in the reals converge.
 Crucially, this statement asserts the existence of an infinite object, namely, a real limit given by an infinite Cauchy sequence (or some other representation).
 It is the complexity of this infinite object that leads to the independence result.
 In other words, we use the notion of computability as an invariant that classifies (countably) infinite sets.
 This approach cannot be used to prove ``our" Theorem~\ref{thm:kruskal-unprovable}, since Kruskal's theorem does not assert the existence of any infinite object.
 Indeed, the theorem is the universal closure (``for any infinite sequence") of a statement that is concerned with finite objects only.
 In a sense, this makes the unprovability result more surprising and harder to show.
 The focus on finite objects (in particular in the miniaturized version that was mentioned above) is also relevant with respect to Hilbert's programme in the foundations of mathematics (see e.\,g.~\cite{zach16,rathjen-sieg-stanford}).

 In the previous paragraph, we have explained that Theorem~\ref{thm:kruskal-unprovable} is a challenge because Kruskal's theorem does not assert the existence of infinite sets.
 The present course is an introduction to a powerful method that addresses this challenge: \mbox{ordinal analysis} (which is a subfield of proof theory and hence of mathematical logic).
 A central idea is to study infinite generalizations of proofs.
 While we cannot write down infinite proofs in practice, they provide an important technical tool.
 In particular, the ordinal rank of an infinite proof tree can serve as a bound on the statement that is being proved.
 The course will work out these ideas in great detail.
 Our selection of topics is guided by the aim to prove Theorem~\ref{thm:kruskal-unprovable}.
 Nevertheless, some other important results are treated along the way, so that the course provides a reasonably general introduction to ordinal analysis.
 Specifically, we will discuss sequent calculus (Tait style), cut elimination, and the ordinal analysis of Peano arithmetic (originally due to Gerhard Gentzen~\cite{gentzen36,gentzen43}).
 Some further topics are briefly discussed in the concluding Section~\ref{sect:conclusion}.
+The ordinal analysis of considerably stronger axiom systems is treated in a second course~\cite{second-course} by the present author.

 The main sources for this course are a survey by Helmut Schwichtenberg~\cite{schwichtenberg77} and lecture notes by Wilfried Buchholz~\cite{buchholz-lecture-03}.
 As a non-exhaustive list of additional resources, we mention the survey articles by Michael Rathjen~\cite{rathjen-realm,rathjen-icm} and by Rathjen and Wilfried Sieg~\cite{rathjen-sieg-stanford}, as well as the textbooks by Kurt Sch\"utte~\cite{schuette77}, Gaisi Takeuti~\cite{takeuti-proof-theory}, Jean-Yves Girard~\cite{girard87}, Wolfram Pohlers~\cite{pohlers-proof-theory}, and Helmut Schwichtenberg and Stanley Wainer~\cite{schwichtenberg-wainer}.